The-Agentic-Intelligence-Co/.github/profile/README.md

 - **Virality** – Turn long videos into viral-ready short clips for content creators.
 - **Dom-Engine** – TypeScript library that converts website DOMs into actionable context for AI browser agents and RPA flows.

+> All projects will be released one by one soon, fully open-source.

 ## Collaboration

 I’m the only contributor right now.
 If you want to help, here’s how: